GIVE provides the gift of guitar lessons

 Marshall’s mum, Leah, says Marshall’s therapist suggested martial arts after an unsuccessful attempt at athletics.
 She has been pleasantly surprised by the positive effect it’s had on all aspects of Marshall’s life.

 “Marshall has grown to love martial arts and has learnt what a difference it makes to his life when he goes compared to when he doesn’t.
-He is also learning self-defense, which is an important skill for him to have.”
+He is also learning self-defence, which is an important skill for him to have.”

 Therapy Focus Occupational Therapist, Natascha Muehlberg, has also witnessed the changes in Marshall.